ChuckJonas/bad-ass-salesforce-stack/README.md

 1. `npm install`

 ### Authentication
-To do much of anything you'll need to connect to one or more orgs.
+To do much of anything you'll need to connect with one or more orgs.
 Use `sfdx force:org:list` to see a list of orgs you're already authenticated with.
 Connect to an existing sandbox using `sfdx force:auth:web:login -sr http://test.salesforce.com -a client_dev_sandbox`.
 For production orgs, just drop the `r` param, `sfdx force:auth:web:login -sa my_prod_org`.
 And of course, you can create a scratch org using: `sfdx force:org:create -a test_new_feature`.

 ### Setup Target Orgs